No-Code Deployer

 Custom Gas Token

-Deploying your AnyTrust Orbit chain, you have the option of using a custom gas token, other than ETH, for gas payments on the network.
+Deploying your AnyTrust Orbit chain or OP Stack chain, you have the option of using a custom gas token, other than ETH, for gas payments on the network.
 When choosing this option, there are certain requirements that the token needs to comply with.

 Requirements